outragedpinkracoon/outragedpinkracoon.github.io/_posts/2016-11-08-es6-promises-for-human-beings.md

 ---
 title: ES6 Promises for Human Beings
-description: An easier to digest explanation of how promises work in ES6.
+description: A (hopefully) digestible explanation of how promises work in ES6.
 layout: post
 categories: [javascript, programming]
 ---